Leadership Styles: The 11 Most Common & How I Found Mine [+ Expert Insights]

 There are many ways to find a leadership style that works for you.
 Because of this, it can be tough to know where to begin.
 If you're not sure what leadership styles will work for you, these steps can help.

-how to choose the right leadership style for you
+Infographic shows the seven steps to choosing the right leadership style for you.

 1. Get to know yourself.